adhityavenkatraman/Sentiment-and-Topic-Modelling-of-News-and-Headlines/README.md

 The full report is published here: <link>https://avenkatraman22.medium.com/headline-and-twitter-data-based-sentiment-and-topic-analysis-c539f188fe5b</link>

-This article is forthcoming in Toward Data Science, an online publication focused on exchanging ideas and to expand the understanding of data science for thousands of readers.
+This article is forthcoming in Toward Data Science, an online publication with thousands of weekly readers.

 With Nohl Patterson, Clayton North, and Wade Klein